Skarletto/SS14Commands/index.md

 #### Mind-related Components
 Some components are placed in the mind, rather than the entity.
 This allows you to change things such as antag status or custom objectives. <code>vv</code> a player's entity and open the MindContainer component.
-The second value named Mind should have an ID like 12345. <code>vv</code> that ID this to access the Mind's Mind component.
+The second value named Mind should have an ID like 12345. <code>vv</code> that ID like <code>vv 12345</code> to access the Mind's Mind component.
 This component contains the character's objectives, roles (job, traitor, etc.), role type (SoloAntag, etc.), and other information tied to it's parent entity (the character itself, name, time of death, etc.) This is also where you can prevent a mind from ghosting and suiciding.

 # Toolshed
 Toolshed is the newer alternative to BQL and was developed by Moony.